 JOINT MOTION TO SEAL EVIDENCE

-- Rule 5.2(a)(1) and (2) of the Federal Rules of Civil Procedure, requires that any filings contain only the last four digits of social security numbers and only the year of an individual’s birth.
+- Rule 5.2(a)(1) and (2) of the Federal Rules of Civil Procedure requires that any filings contain only the last four digits of social security numbers and the year of an individual’s birth.

 - As the use of identifiers was a central issue in the case, evidence was introduced at trial that included Plaintiff’s Social Security Numbers.
 In particular, the following:

-- Pursuant to the Court’s Protective Order (ECF No. 37), Defendant’s financial information and information regarding Defendant’s business plans and strategies may be considered “Confidential Materials” and are properly placed under seal.
+- According to the Court’s Protective Order (E.C.
+F No. 37), Defendant’s financial information and information regarding Defendant’s business plans and strategies may be considered “Confidential Materials” and are appropriately placed under seal.

 WHEREFORE, the parties respectfully request that the Court enter an Order sealing the above-listed exhibits.
-However, should Defendant and/or Plaintiff appeal this matter, the parties jointly request that the Eleventh Circuit and/or the Supreme Court of the United States be permitted to view full versions of any sealed documents.
+However, should the Defendant or Plaintiff appeal this matter, the parties jointly request that the Eleventh Circuit or the Supreme Court of the United States be permitted to view full versions of any sealed documents.